Video by Stephen de Vere

 In Avon there are populations of water voles at Avonmouth, and around the Kennet and Avon Canal.
 A new population was discovered by Avon Wildlife Trust on the Bleadon Levels in 2006.
 Water voles were released at Portbury by Bristol Zoo in the recent past, and it is this population that is thought to have spread to its nature reserve at Portbury Wharf.

-Current work for water voles focuses on monitoring presence or absence of them on Avon Wildlife Trust's reserves such as Lawrence Weston Moor and Portbury Wharf (where annual surveys were started three years ago), organising regular public walks and volunteer training days.
+Current work for water voles focuses on monitoring their presence or absence on Avon Wildlife Trust's reserves such as Lawrence Weston Moor and Portbury Wharf (where annual surveys were started four years ago), organising regular public walks and volunteer training days.
 Working with the HLF Forgotten Landscapes Project run by South Gloucestershire Council, Avon Wildlife Trust is developing a project that will include undertaking comprehensive water vole surveys and working with landowners and businesses in Avonmouth to improve habitat management for water voles.
 The extent of recent survey work on reserves is not sufficient to make assessments about local status of the species, and additional resources are needed to extend this work and assess the status of mink populations.

 Overall across WTBCN’s region, no decline of water voles has been detected through recent surveys.
 A recovery has been noted in the Cambridge area, with the first records on the main river for many years.
 Populations in the Fens are also holding up, but American mink remain a continued threat.
 However, as WTBCN and others have undertaken much less survey work in recent years due to funding difficulties for water voles, there is a feeling that any ‘declines’ noted locally could be more attributable to this reduction.